kunalmehta27/accessible-eats/README.md

 # Accessible Eats
-Accessible Eats is a Django-based web application that provides accessible restaurant recommendations for disabled Americans.
+Accessible Eats is a Django-based web application that provides accessible restaurant recommendations.

 # Version
 0.0.1